 Advanced Computer Security Certificate, Stanford University (2015)

 Tamir is a commercial barrister who acts primarily in connection with business and property disputes.
-Tamir also acts and advises in adjacent areas, including: media, intellectual property, insurance, regulatory and competition matters.
+Tamir also acts and advises in adjacent areas, including: media, intellectual property, cybersecurity issues, insurance, regulatory and competition matters.

 Recent illustrative cases include: